DeepRoychoudhury/DeepRoychoudhury/README.md

 - 🌱 Recently completed my Master's degree in Cloud Computing, which has provided me an opportunity to learn new cloud technologies.
 I specialize in cloud application development (Software-as-a-Service) and have worked on course projects with various CSP's (AWS, Azure, Heroku).
 In addition to this, I have gained some hands-on experience with dockers and containers.
 I am currenlty learning to be efficient in Data Structure and Algorithms
-- 💞️ I’m currently looking for a software development opportunity.
 - 📫 How to reach me - https://www.linkedin.com/in/deeproychoudhury/  ||   deeproydrc@gmail.com

 <!---